ameya-g-git/ameya-g-git/README.md

 - 🌱 i’m currently learning **React, SQL, MongoDB, and AWS**

-- 👯 i’m looking to collaborate on **your projects if you're looking for a passionate UI designer and front-end developer!**
+- 👥 i’m looking to collaborate on **your projects if you're looking for a passionate UI designer and front-end developer!**

-- 💬 ask me about **image processing, design trends, and 3D software!**
+- 💬 ask me about **graphics technology, ethics in tech, and image processing!**

 - 📫 contact me at **ameya.guptag@gmail.com**, or connect with me at my [Linkedin!](https://linkedin.com/in/ameya-g)